reframejs/reframe/docs/usage-manual.template.md

 (All starters, with the exception of the `react-frontend` starter, have already have ejected the server code for you.)

 Once you have eject and gained control over the server, you are free to use add/remove any database/ORM.

+## Static Deploy

+If your app is html-static, you can deploy it to a static host.

+Your app is html-static when all your page configs have `renderHtmlAtBuildTime: true`.
+In that case,
+all HTMLs are rendered at build-time, your app consists of static browser assets only, no Node.js server is required, and your app can be statically served.

+If you add the `@reframe/deploy-git` plugin you can then run `$ reframe deploy` to automatically deploy your app.

+!INLINE ./sections/deploy-static.md --hide-source-path

+!INLINE ./snippets/section-footer.md #use-cases --hide-source-path

+## Serverless Deploy

+!INLINE ./sections/deploy-serverless.md --hide-source-path
+!INLINE ./snippets/section-footer.md #use-cases --hide-source-path